semaphoreci/docs/docs/reference/sem-command-line-tool.md

 #### Deployment Targets

-The `deployment-targets` serve as stringent control mechanisms, determining who can activate individual pipelines and specify the conditions required for their initiation.
-These mechanisms offer elevated control, allowing you to manage the execution of particular promoted pipelines or choose git references, including branches and tags.
+The `deployment-targets` serve as stringent control mechanisms, allowing you to restrict **who** (person or a role) can trigger a promotion pipeline and on **which git reference** (branch, tag, and/or pull request).

-Each `deployment-target` is initially created within a single project.
-However, it can later be linked with numerous [promotions](/essentials/deploying-with-promotions).
+Each `deployment-target` is created within a single project and it can be linked with numerous [promotions](/essentials/deploying-with-promotions) within that project.
 To use `deployment-targets`, ensure your organization has this feature activated.

 For more comprehensive information, refer to our in-depth guide on